pourplusquoi/rice-comp540-cheatsheet/README.md

 ## How to contribute?

-Please feel free to send pull requests and raise issues if you find something wrong or missing.
+Please feel free to send pull requests or raise issues if you find something wrong or missing.